microsoft/ML-For-Beginners/2-Regression/3-Linear/README.md

 ```
 It does make sense!
 And, if this is a better model than the previous one, looking at the same data, you need to budget for these more expensive pumpkins!

 🏆 Well done!
-You created two Regression models in one lesson.
-In the final section on Regression, you will learn about Logistic Regression to determine categories.
+You created two regression models in one lesson.
+In the final section on regression, you will learn about logistic regression to determine categories.

 ---
 ## 🚀Challenge